 Globally, partnerships to reduce the risk of natural disasters for local communities through the production and dissemination of weather information have predominantly been between NHMSs and NGOs (see Chapters 3 and 4).
 However, there are several examples across the world - including in Africa - where the NHMS has formed a partnership with the private sector (see Chapter 8).
 In most cases, such partnerships have been between the aviation industry and the NHMS, as mandated by international law.
-In the last decade - with the increased uptake of mobile phones in Africa - partnerships between mobile phone companies and the NHMSs have also emerged.
-These partnerships can serve to facilitate the dissemination of weather information to a wide range of end users and have been implemented in several African countries - for example Kenya, Uganda, Zimbabwe, Ghana and Mali.
+In the last decade - with the increased uptake of mobile phones in Africa - partnerships can serve to facilitate the dissemination of weather information to a wide range of end users and have been implemented in several African countries - for example Kenya, Uganda, Zimbabwe, Ghana and Mali.
 Details on the operation of these partnerships are presented in the case studies in Annex C6 and can serve as examples of best practices and lessons learned for the 11 countries supported by the CIRDA programme.